mistakia/nano-community/docs/introduction/advantages.md

 For example, control of Nano's scalability is decentralized and in the hands of Nano holders collectively.
 They alone determine how voting weight is distributed and what hardware the network operates on by delegating to node operators as they see fit.

-### Nano is lightweight
+### Nano is lightweight and Prunable

 Nano blocks are small (~200 bytes), yet stateful, meaning it contains all the information about an account at that point in time: account number, balance, representative.

 A minimal block size allows for lightweight communication resulting in ultrafast transaction confirmation times.

-Stateful blocks combined with a block-lattice structure allow for operation using <a href="https://docs.nano.org/protocol-design/ledger/?h=prune#ledger-pruning" target="_blank">pruned ledgers</a>, enabling Nano to operate with far less storage space and be more easily embedded in applications with the potential of operating on a <a href="https://www.reddit.com/r/nanocurrency/comments/n9dgfh/lightweight_nano_node_with_a_ledger_under_2_mb/" target="_blank">ledger as small as 2mb.</a>
+Stateful blocks combined with a block-lattice structure allow for operation using <a href="https://docs.nano.org/protocol-design/ledger/?h=prune#ledger-pruning" target="_blank">pruned ledgers</a>, enabling Nano to operate with far less storage space and be more easily embedded in applications with the potential of operating on a <a href="https://www.reddit.com/r/nanocurrency/comments/n9dgfh/lightweight_nano_node_with_a_ledger_under_2_mb/" target="_blank">ledger as small as 2Mb.</a>

 ## Nano is like

 **Nano is like physical cash:** it can be given to someone without fees and the transfer is instant.
 It is not reversible.
 You are responsible for handling it.
 If you lose your wallet, you lose your money.
 Your nano can be given to others to hold for you but you need to trust they won't lose it or take it.

 **Nano is unlike physical cash:** it takes no space, regardless of how much you hold.
-You can hand it to anyone regardless of distance in between.
+You can hand it to anyone regardless of the distance in between.
 It can not be counterfeited.

 **Nano is like gold:** it cannot be produced at will and is scarce.